 Clean Water Action is working to protect California from the dangers of hydraulic fracturing (fracking), acidizing and other risky oil drilling.
 Across the country, communities are suffering from health and environmental impacts related to oil and gas production, including: contaminated drinking water and polluted air, degradation of local waterways, and decreased property values.
 In most states, fracking operations are designed to extract natural gas reserves.
 In California, it’s all about oil.

 California has one of the largest shale oil plays in the nation- the Monterey Shale.
-It spans much of the Central Valley and the Central Coast along with Los Angeles.
+It spans much of the Central Valley and Southern California.
 It lies below many of the sources of drinking water for Central Valley residents and contains oil that has historically been too difficult to extract.
 Despite the recent downgrade of recoverable oil from 15.4 billion barrels to 0.6 billion barrels, oil companies are still working to exploit this resource, and continue to drill and frack across the state.

 Using new technologies, such as fracking, acidizing and other well stimulation techniques, oil companies such as Venoco, Occidental, and PXP aim to make California the biggest on-shore oil producing state in the nation.
 We need to ensure that these oil and gas recovery techniques do not pollute our water, degrade our air, or damage our communities.
-Clean Water Action is working to enact a moratorium on fracking in California until the state determines whether fracking can be done without harming our communities and the environment
+Clean Water Action is working to enact a moratorium on fracking in California until the state determines whether fracking and acidizing can be done without harming our communities and the environment.

 Hydraulic fracturing (fracking) is a method of extracting oil or natural gas trapped inside shale or other rock formations.
 Oil and gas companies drill deep into the earth often through our underground sources of drinking and irrigation water.
 Then they inject high volumes of water mixed with chemicals and often sand at high pressure to fracture the rock around the well to release the oil or gas.
 Acidizing, another well stimulation process, involves the injection of hydrofluoric and/or hydrochloric acids to corrode the rock formation and allow for increase oil-flow.